ccgilroy/ma-thesis/doc/ma_revisions/03_data.md

 *set the tone, cultural dominance* -> filter out downtowns, in cities like Columbus, Seattle

-**Because I am examining the present outcomes of past gay neighborhoods, my indicator of gay neighborhoods should be historical.** I use an archived version of GayCities from 2007, instead of the present version of the website.
-The Wayback Machine, from Archive.org, crawls and archives the internet.
-Their earliest relatively complete snapshot of GayCities is from July 28, 2007.

 Single bars may open and close, but clusters of bars do not spring up overnight.